adamcycle/MobileView/README.md

 To take this one step further, I wanted the displayed webpage to act as it would if you were actually looking at it on a phone, i.e., dragging to scroll, while also allowing for overscroll if you drag and release.
 For this, I implemented Jonathan Azoff's Overscroll project within the mobile site.

 One final addition was a custom semi-transparent round cursor I created to further mimic Device Mode.

+While the mobile site is not responsive, the portfolio page displaying the mobile site view is.
+When viewing the portfolio page on a screen below 455px, the entire iPhone mobile preview is hidden, and the regular mobile website is displayed.